 The GSO has also collaborated with the world’s leading ballet and opera companies, appearing in the pit as well as in concert renditions.
 The orchestra regularly commissions new works from China’s prominent composers, and presents chamber music, education, pops, outdoor and festival concerts.
 In December 2011, the GSO established the Guangzhou Symphony Youth Orchestra, the first amateur youth orchestra administered by a professional orchestra in China.

-In January 2017, the GSO hosted the first Youth Music Culture Guangdong (YMCG) project, the first major cultural event marking the GSO’s 60th anniversary.
+In January 2017, the GSO hosted the first annual Youth Music Culture Guangdong (YMCG) project, the first major cultural event marking the GSO’s 60th anniversary.
 The YMCG is conceived as an annual endeavor, with Yo-Yo Ma as its Artistic Director.
 All of these programs reflect the orchestra’s overall strategy in achieving all-around development.